This is the multi-page printable view of this section. Click here to print.

 sec

-Disk Write Bytes [Sec]The number of bytes written to the Windows logical disk in 1 second
+Disk Write Bytes [Sec]Number of bytes written in one second on a Windows logical disk

 • Windows only